programerski-klub-fmf/programerski-klub-fmf.github.io/README.md

 ---

-To add or eddit content, navigate to the proper folder and open your newly-created file in your chosen edditor.
+To add or edit content, navigate to the proper folder and open your newly-created file in your chosen editor.

 ## Testing